yhlong0/IntellectCapital/books/theLittleBookThatBeatsTheMarket.md

 ### Notes

-1.On Wall Street, there is no tooth fairy.
+1. On Wall Street, there is no tooth fairy.
 Once you leave home, you can put your money under a professional’s pillow, but chances are, when you wake up, all you’ll be left with is lousy performance.
+2. If you don’t know how to evaluate businesses and project normal earnings several years into the future, you have no business investing in individual stocks in the first place.